 - Tony Hoffman–BMX Elite Pro and 2016 Olympic Games coach, who turned his life around after battling drug addiction, mental illness, and incarceration.

 - Andrew Ominus–Successful college athlete who shared his personal story of struggle and recovery from depression and anxiety in a presentation for the non-profit organization, Minding Your Mind.

 - Qwell Meditation & Wellness Studio—Provides monthly guided meditation sessions to Lower School faculty and staff.

-Fitness/Mindfulness Classes - For the 2020-2021 school year, we currently offer the following live classes: Yoga, Zumba, HIIT (High-Intensity Interval Training), and Mindfulness.
-For more information, including class schedules, please visit Pingry's Faculty & Staff Portal and look for the Group Fitness Classes link in the Big Blue Wellness section.
+- Fitness/Mindfulness Classes - For the 2020-2021 school year, we currently offer the following live classes: Yoga (Mondays), Qwell Meditation (Monthly on select Mondays), Zumba (Tuesdays), Mindfulness (Tuesdays), and High-Intensity Interval Training (HIIT) (Wednesdays).
+For more detailed information, including class times, please visit Pingry's Faculty & Staff Portal and look for the Group Fitness Classes link in the Big Blue Wellness section.

 Counseling and Support - Our weekly "Coffee with Colleagues" are supportive, informal spaces for colleagues to share and engage with one another about any challenges that they may be facing.
 These are also a nice way to just connect and spend time together.

 Professional Development - For a list of some of the professional growth workshops that have been offered recently, please see Professional Development tab below.